 I homeschooled my three children, Nikwich, Lena and Amos for nine years.
-Nikwich and Lena graduated from Stanford University and Amos attends Haskell Indian Nations University, they are all Pyramid Lake High School Alumni.
+Nikwich and Lena graduated from Stanford University.
+Lena is currently working on her MFA at the San Fransisco Art Institute.
+Amos graduated from Haskell Indian Nations University and is now attending Idaho State University, they are all Pyramid Lake High School Alumni.

 I enjoy traditional fishing on the Klamath River and participate in numerous cultural ceremonies, events and activities.

-This year, I am teaching Native Studies, Native Art, Native Dance and College Prep.
-I am also leading two after school activities, a fishing club and “Daughters of Tradition” activities.
+This year, I am teaching Native Studies, Native Art, Native Dance and Advanced Art, Middle School Native Art and Life Skills.
+I am also leading two after school activities, a fishing club and “Daughters of Tradition”.

 I welcome parents to visit and volunteer in my classroom.
 If you have traditional skill, art or knowledge you would like to share please contact me at